The secrets behind the Getty Center

 There might be more to the Getty Center than people know; behind an impeccable image and a highly sophisticated valuable collection of hundred of historical paintings; there might be a city beneath it.

-One of the Getty’s many visitor was Jonathan Michael Ray Summers who came from the city of Riverside.
+One of the Getty’s many visitor was Jonathan Michael Ray Summers who came from the city of Riverside, had a different view of the museum.

 Summers said he has done a lot of research on the Getty, from when it was build and how it was build.